-And, so far is the truth from what Pastor Copeland says about Jesus’ “emaciated, poured out, little, wormy spirit without legal right”, that the apostle Peter writes of Jesus going to the underworld in power and triumph: “being put to death in the flesh, but quickened by the Spirit: By which also he went and preached unto the spirits in prison” (1 Pet 3:18-19).
+And, so far is the truth from what Pastor Copeland says about Jesus’ “emaciated, poured out, little, wormy spirit without legal right”, that the apostle Peter writes of Jesus going to the underworld in power and triumph: “being put to death in the flesh but made alive in the spirit: in which he went and preached to the spirits in prison” (1 Pet 3:18-19).

 The Source of Their Power is Obvious

 The presence of demons in churches has become more blatant and obvious now as we see the new breed of Pentecostal leaders with mediums such as Heidi Baker brazenly bringing her victims under the power of demons in the name of Jesus, and brutes like Todd Bentley, a pathetic figure trying to cultivate a “bad boy” image by covering his skin with tattoos and shaving his head.
-“Ye shall not make cuttings in your flesh for the dead, nor print any marks (tattoos) upon you: I am the LORD” (Lev 19:28).
+“You shall not make any cuttings in your flesh on account of the dead or tattoo any marks upon you: I am the LORD” (Lev 19:28).
 God doesn’t need us to do these things to preach the gospel; this is just worldliness and witchcraft.
 He wants us to avoid even the appearance of evil (1 Thess 5:22).

 On YouTube, for example, you can watch Todd Bentley laughingly boast how the Holy Spirit pointed out an old woman who was praying, facing him as she stood close to the platform; the Spirit told him to go and kick the woman in the head.
 So Bentley did just that.
 He demonstrated how, with his big biker boots on, as he states, he ran at the woman and gave her a mighty kick in the head.
 As he related this brutal attack, both he and his audience were laughing over the image he was conveying to them.
 In another YouTube video you can see a man who had been brought to Bentley for healing.
 He had advanced cancer in the stomach and had to be supported by another person because he was so ill and weak he could hardly walk.
 Bentley, looking at him, ran up to him and punched him in the stomach as hard as he could.
 Needless to say, the man doubled in agony and dropped to the floor.
 Bentley made a feeble gesture of excuse for this brutality, saying it was necessary, and that was that.
 The man probably died before he even got back home.